alexis-brosseau/Ebay-Scraper/README.md

 # **⚠ No longer maintained ⚠**
-This script is no longer maintained due to ui changes between countries.
+This script is no longer maintained due to UI changes between countries.
-**But!** you can still use this script by replacing the CSS class names that functions needs depending on your country.
+**But!** You can still use this script by replacing the CSS class names that functions need depending on your country.

 ---